categn/projects/README.md

 Welcome to my Data Science and Machine Learning portfolio!

 🚀 **Projects:**
-- 📊 **Investment Portfolio Optimization** – Factor-based risk analysis using Python
+- **Investment Portfolio Analysis** – Factor-based risk analysis and investment portfolio construction using Python
-- 🏦 **Banking & Insurance Analytics** – Predictive modeling in SAS
-- 🔍 **Time Series Forecasting** – Financial market prediction using AI

 📂 Check out my repositories for more details!